yshen47/SuperGaussian_ECCV24/README.md

 # SuperGaussian_ECCV24

-Official codebase for SuperGaussian accepted to ECCV 2024
+Official codebase for SuperGaussian accepted to ECCV 2024.

+To upload